HOME | JAPANESE |

 The petal as shown in Fig.98b is created by sharpened the bottom of the circle as shown in Fig.98a.
 The equation of the circle in Fig.98a is described as

-6.1.1 In the same case as in the previous sections in which common phase angle is applied to both of the each petal and the center circle underlying (reference for comparison)
+In the next, in order that the bottom of the circle is reformed into a petal curve with a corner having the desired angle (as seen in Fig.98b), we converse the phase angle 6.1.1 In the same case as in the previous sections in which common phase angle is applied to both of the each petal and the center circle underlying (reference for comparison)

 In this case, the entire shape of a flower is expressed in the following two equations which are the same to Eqs.(6) and (7) in the section 2.1.

-Calculating Eq.(42), either Eq.(48) or Eq.(48b), Eqs.(49), (50) and (51), an example of shape of flower in the case of is obtained as shown in Fig.100.
+Calculating Eq.(42), either Eq.(48) or Eq.(48b), Eqs.(49), (50) and (51), an example of shape of flower in the case of

 6.1.2 In the case that the phase angle of a center circle is set independently on the phase angle of each petal